-Former Purdue Assistant Coach and Wisconsin All-American Zach Tanelli was named the Andrew F. Barth Head Coach of Wrestling on July 21, 2016.
+The former Purdue Assistant Coach and Wisconsin All-American was named the Andrew F. Barth Head Coach of Wrestling in July of 2016.

 "We are very pleased to welcome Zach to Columbia as our new head coach of the wrestling program,” said the Campbell Family Director of Athletics Peter Pilling.
 “His credentials as a student-athlete and a coach on the national level will enhance the success our current wrestlers have established.
 Zach’s proven track record in recruiting paired with his ties to the East Coast and Midwest will undoubtedly aid in attracting talented student-athletes to Columbia.”

-Tanelli becomes the ninth head coach in Columbia Wrestling history after spending the past two years at Purdue after coming over from Hostra, where he began his collegiate coaching career.
+Tanelli became the ninth head coach in Columbia Wrestling history after spending the past two years at Purdue after coming over from Hostra, where he began his collegiate coaching career.

 During his first season with the Boilermakers, Tanelli saw eight wrestlers advance to the 2015 NCAA Championships after five grapplers took home podium finishes at the Big Ten Championships.
 Purdue spent seven weeks on the USA Today/NWCA Division I Coaches Poll, finishing the season ranked 23rd.
 The 2014-15 dual season saw Purdue win 10 duals, including six home dual victories, which was the most in Holloway Gymnasium since the 2005-06 season.